 worship and personal meditation.
 The chapel is

-Edison to produce phonograph cabinets and latter Edison Little Folks
+Edison to produce phonograph cabinets and later Edison Little Folks'

 Furniture.
 A 'London' model Edison Phonograph that was named after New

 London, WI is on display in the Octagon House.